 Foreword by Rowan Williams

 Sadly Canon Harvey has recently died.
-Here is a copy of his obituary as published in the Daily Telegraph.
+Here is his obituary on this website.

 Boats at Staithes

 Artist, Moira Huntly of Willersey.

 Moira is interested in marine and industrial subjects, buildings in the landscape, as well as figures and still life, and paints in most media including mixed media.

 Working in the studio from keenly observed ‘on the spot’ drawings, in her paintings she is searching for a balance between the figurative and abstract patterns